RyanMillerC/oc-approve-csrs/README.md

 The command will intentionally hang for 10 seconds after approving pending CSRs to approve any subsequent CSRs that pop up as pending.
 Saves you from typing the command twice. 😎

+In some circumstances you may need to run the command twice to manually approve a second round of CSRs that come in after our 10 second window.